What are some Good and Bad graphic design examples?

 Inconsistent Colors

 Poor use of color can hinder a design’s effectiveness.
-Clashing colors that fail to complement each other will affect the effectiveness of the design additionally, make sure background colors contrast well with text and not make the text hard to read.
+Clashing colors that fail to complement each other will affect the effectiveness of the design.
+Additionally, make sure background colors contrast well with text and do not make the text hard to read.

 Low-Quality Images

-Low-resolution or Pixelated images will not be ideal for good graphic design.
-Furthermore, poorly cropped images will result in an overall unprofessional feel of the design.
+Low-resolution or pixelated images will not be ideal for good graphic design.
+Furthermore, poorly cropped images will result in an overall unprofessional feel to the design.
 These aspects communicate the impression of low or poor attention to detail, reducing the overall quality and attractiveness of the design.

 Lack of Visual Hierarchy